KorayErkan/tw-portfolio/installation-guide/installation-guide.md

 ## License Terms

 This software is valid for one major upgrade amd all the minor upgrades in between.
 The limitation of seats is 25 programmers for the *Professional* and 50 seats for the *Enterprise* versions.
 In order to renew licenses or add seats, please visit our [licensing page](https://www.profost.com/licensing).

+---

+This document was published by __ProSoft__&copy; 2024, and is subject to change without prior notice.